wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

  - name: FormPolicy
 ```

 Now that we've configured everything we need to train our bot.
 We train the bot so that it uses all our custom configurations from every file.
-So in the terminal type ***rasa train.*** The bot will take a few seconds to analyze, validate, and apply the changes to the bot.
+So in the terminal type `rasa train`.
+The bot will take a few seconds to analyze, validate, and apply the changes to the bot.
 If there is an error in the files the training will not work.

-**<span style="text-decoration:underline;">Testing the new bot</span>**
+## Testing the new bot

 It Is now time to test our bot configuration.
 Open a new terminal window and type rasa run actions.

 In another terminal type rasa shell.
 We will be using a shell to test the bot.
 In the shell type hi and answer the bot's questions.
 If all is in order your bot should be asking you question after question taking in all the data.
 This is FormPolicy in action.
 Once you've provided all the information the bot will submit the data to your rest API using requests as we configured in our actions.py file.

-**<span style="text-decoration:underline;">Connecting Rasa and django</span>**
+## Connecting Rasa and django

 We have finally finished our Django app and our Rasa bot but now we need to connect the two so that our bot can be used from our Django frontend.
 We only need to change a few things in our JavaScript code.
 We are going to make HTTP post requests to our bot and displaying the response data.

 In the terminal where we opened the rasa shell we need to now run the rasa server for HTTP requests using the following command:

- ***rasa run -m-enable-api --cors ''*' --debug***
+`rasa run -m-enable-api --cors ''*' --debug`

 This command will ensure that rasa can receive HTTP requests from a remote server using our rest channel.

 In the terminal, you must now have 3 servers running, one for rasa actions, rasa HTTP, and Django server for the frontend.

-Navigate to URL ***localhost:8000/von*** where our bot UI lives and click on start campaign.
+Navigate to URL `localhost:8000/von` where our bot UI lives and click on start campaign.
 This will send an HTTP post request to rasa by saying hi.
 You will see the bot response in the UI.

 We can interact with our bot now using the input box at the bottom, so respond to the bot's question by typing a number and clicking send.
 The bot will start a sequence where it will be storing each input in the form fields and submitting it to our TextMessage rest api.